Who We Are

 IOM supports policies and strategies that promote the social, economic and cultural inclusion of migrants within existing legal frameworks in countries of destination.

-Its focus is on the development of strategies that help migrants better integrate into new communities as well as assisting receiving communities to recognize the positive contributions that migrants can make.
+Its focus is on the development of strategies that help migrants better integrate into new communities, as well as assisting receiving communities to recognize the positive contributions that migrants can make.
 This two-way integration process is essential for the existence of thriving, diverse communities.